mtung03/comp20-mtung/responsive/README.md

 Comp 20 Week 2 - Making responsive websites

+Write a CSS stylesheet that displays portions of a comic strip depending on the width of the browser screen.

 files:
 index.html - written by instructor
 software.png - image provided by instructor